serenadeai/custom-commands/README.md

 ![Serenade Logo](https://cdn.serenade.ai/img/logo-small.png)

-# Custom Serenade Commands
+# Serenade Custom Command Examples

-This repository contains custom Serenade commands for various platforms and languages.
+This repository contains examples of custom Serenade commands across different platforms and languages.
 Whether you're looking to grab some pre-made automations or browse some examples before writing your own, this repository is a great place to start.

 To learn more about custom Serenade commands, check out the [Serenade Documentation](https://serenade.ai/docs#custom-commands).